It is good to talk with people who agree with you, isn’t it?

 Do not attempt to force the candidate or the ideology upon the voter.
 Instead, show them that people they know and trust are aligned toward the candidate.
 Let them see people who face similar issues being involved in the campaign.
 Reach into their circle and have positive conversations with their close ones.
 Conduct events for outreach in swing areas even if the voters do not participate at once.

 As we mentioned, it is a gradual process and requires proper organization and planning to show result.
-If you do get all these steps right, your grassroots work would secure all the swing votes on election day.Tags: campaign, campaign management, campaign message, campaign strategy, GOTV, grassroots, Grassroots Advocacy, How-To, Political Campaigns, swing voter, volunteers, voter data, voter engagement
+If you do get all these steps right, your grassroots work would secure all the swing votes on election day.Tags: campaign, campaign management, campaign message, campaign strategy, GOTV, grassroots, Grassroots Advocacy, swing voter, volunteers, voter data, voter engagement